In Honor of Chandler Davis, Clement Markert, and Mark Nickerson

 In 1954 the University of Michigan suspended three faculty members for their refusal to give testimony to the U.S. House Committee on UnAmerican Activities.
 Professors H. Chandler Davis (mathematics) and Mark Nickerson (pharmacology) were fired.
 The third faculty member, Clement Markert (biology), was retained but censured, and left the university soon afterwards.
 National AAUP censured the University for these terminations in 1957; censure was removed in 1958 after a new Regents’ Bylaw 5.09 on the “Procedures in cases of Dismissal, Demotion, or Terminal Appointment” was adopted.

-The University of Michigan Chapter of the AAUP contacted various University officials to encourage the Regents to take appropriate action to clear the faculty members’ names.
+In 1988, the film Keeping in Mind was aired by then student Adam Kulakow.
+This movie featured interviews of the 3 members and documented the impact of these trials on their lives.
+After the screening of this film, the University of Michigan Chapter of the AAUP contacted various University officials to encourage the Regents to take appropriate action to clear the faculty members’ names.
 A proposal was sent to the Senate Advisory Committee on University Affairs in October 1989, and endorsed in February 1990.

-When it became clear that the Regents would not take action, the Senate Assembly in November, 1990, passed a resolution that deeply regretted “the failure of the University Community to protect the values of intellectual freedom” in 1954, and established the annual University of Michigan Senate Davis, Markert, Nickerson Lecture on Academic and Intellectual Freedom.
+When it became clear that the Regents would not take action, the Senate Assembly in November, 1990, passed a resolution that deeply regretted “the failure of the University Community to protect the values of intellectual freedom” in 1954, and established the annual University of Michigan Senate Davis, Markert, Nickerson Lecture on Academic and Intellectual Freedom:

 ADOPTED NOVEMBER 19, 1990